 Employment terms and conditions in detail

 This section discusses the specific employment terms and conditions that should be covered in the negotiation process.
 It allows you to easily follow the order of the GPRA Employment Agreement Template.
 To get the most out of this section, follow this order in your employment agreement.
-The GPRA Employment Agreement Template can be found at gpra.org.au/employment The full NTCER document can be found at gpra.org.au/employment.
+See also the full NTCER document.

 Hours of work